 New Delhi: Booker Prize winner Arundhati Roy has compared India of today to a plane moving in reverse and claimed that it was ”headed for a crash”.
 She was speaking on Wednesday at the launch of the book ”Why do you fear my way so much?”, a selection of poems and letters by jailed human rights activist G N Saibaba.

 AdvertisementRoy said that from spearheading ”truly revolutionary movements” in the 1960s for redistribution of wealth and land, the country’s leaders were now seeking votes and winning elections by distributing ”5 kg rice and 1 kg salt”.

-”The leaders of this country are flying the plane in reverse, everything is falling, and we are headed for a crash,” said the author of bestselling novels ‘The God of Small Things’ and ‘The Ministry of Utmost Happiness’.
+”Recently, I asked a pilot friend of mine, ‘Can you fly a plane backwards?’
+He laughed out loud.
+I said this is exactly what is happening here. ”The leaders of this country are flying the plane in reverse, everything is falling, and we are headed for a crash,” said the author of bestselling novels ‘The God of Small Things’ and ‘The Ministry of Utmost Happiness’.

 Breaking Boundaries: The Manipal Marathon 2024 sets a new standard for inclusivity in society

 Mangaluru native Dr. Deepika Lobo appointed new Head of Public Health by Canada's Halton Regional Council